List decoding of repeated codes: Introduction

-Repeated codes do not have good parameters but we remark that the minimum distance of a linear code is a good estimate of its unique-decoding capability but it is just a rough estimate of the list-decoding performance of the code.
+Repeated codes do not have good parameters, but we remark that the minimum distance of a linear code is only an estimate of unique-decoding capability, and it is an even rougher estimate of the list-decoding performance of the code.
 We show that repeated codes of Reed-Solomon codes using the algorithm in \cite{Lee-Michael1} and taking into account our new set up for the multiplicities, may have similar decoding capability to a Reed-Solomon code, with the same information ratio and length, using the algorithm in \cite{Lee-Michael}.
 However, significant differences in the computation time are observed since the complexity of the first simulation depends on $n$ instead of $\ell n$, the length of the code.
-We shall compare our hard-decision list-decoding algorithm to another hard-decision list-decoding algorithm, but it does not make sense to compare it to a soft-decoding algorithm, even if we use a soft-decoding algorithm, since our algorithm assumes as input a block word.
-We do not consider a debate hard-decision versus soft-decision.
+We shall compare our hard-decision list-decoding algorithm to another hard-decision list-decoding algorithm, since it does not make sense to compare it to a soft-decoding algorithm.

 Finally, we estimate the decoding capability of the algorithm for Reed-Solomon codes.
 Even though the bounds assume certain properties of the error vector, they are relatively close to experimental values in the examples.